-For the Portfolio, the attainment of the sustainable investment objective is measured through alignment with one or more UN SDGs.
+For the Portfolio, the attainment of the sustainable investment objective is measured through an assessment of alignment with one or more UN SDGs.

 To measure alignment, AB analyses the percentage of corporate issuers' revenues derived from products or services that support the achievement of one or more UN SDGs.
 The degree of revenue alignment is a key indicator for assessing securities.
-No company deriving less than the minimum threshold of revenue from these activities is in the investible universe).
-Aligned companies generate greater than 25% of their revenue from the direct production of products or provision of services that support the achievement of one or more UN SDGs.
+No company deriving less than the minimum threshold of revenue from these activities is in the investible universe (including select exceptions based on minimum thresholds).
+Aligned companies typically generate greater than 25% of their revenue from the direct production of products or provision of services that support the achievement of one or more UN SDGs.
+One exception is the automotive industry where AB permits investment in companies where revenue from electric vehicles or their sub components is currently below 25% but rising rapidly.